Categories

 Many types of cancer are deficient in one or more DNA repair genes due to hypermethylation of their promoters.

-The promoters of two genes, PARP1 and FEN1, are hypomethylated and these genes are over-expressed in numerous cancers.
+Promoters of genes, PARP1 and FEN1, are hypomethylated and these genes were over-expressed in numerous cancers.

-PARP1 and FEN1 are essential genes in the error-prone and mutagenic DNA repair pathway: If this pathway is over-expressed the excess mutations it causes can lead to cancer.
+PARP1 and FEN1 are essential genes in the error-prone and mutagenic DNA repair pathway.

 PARP1 is over-expressed in tyrosine kinase-activated leukemias, in neuroblastoma, in testicular and other germ cell tumors, and in Ewing’s sarcoma.